Quick Start Guide

 Job toolbar consist of the following commands for job manipulation:

-a job for the current scenario.
+for the current scenario.

 3. Migration Tuning.